markjcarew0/WpfCeoSeo/ReadMe.md

 The program and class RelayCommand is not currently in use but has been included for MVVM completeness.

+A datagrid control's adornerlayer is used to show a progress spinner while data is being fetched from google

 ###### Frameworks

 All projects are either Net core 3.1 or Net Standard 2.0